Great Wall of Los Angeles: Description

 The Great Wall is located on Coldwater Canyon Avenue between Oxnard Street and Burbank Boulevard and the eastern edge of the Valley College campus in the San Fernando Valley community of Valley Glen.
-It is on the concrete sides of the Tujunga Wash, part of the drainage system of Los Angeles, California.
+It is on the concrete sides of the Tujunga Wash, a tributary of the Los Angeles River.
 The mural is 13 feet high, painted directly on concrete.
 With a length of 2,754 feet (840 m) (covering over 6 city blocks), it is credited as one of the longest murals in the world.